BREADS, ROLLS AND PASTRIES

 Mix and sift dry ingredients,

-but do not discard bran from graham flour which will not go through the sieve.
+but do not discard bran from graham flour which will not go

 Add remainder of materials in order named.